kristenmoran/project-2/README.md

 The problem this project solves is that not many people have seen Studio Ghibli films.
 This database offers a place for people to learn more about the films and drive interest in watching the films.
 This database serves as an introduction to films of Studio Ghibli!

+The result can be viewed here: [Studio Ghibli Database](https://studioghiblidatabase.herokuapp.com/)

 ## From the Database

 ### Homepage